 For booking information, visit Juvet Landscape Hotel.

-Above: With the ethic of being a guest in nature, the hotel's cabins are built on stilts; when they've lived their useful lives they can easily be removed.
+Above: With the ethic of being a guest in nature, the hotel’s cabins are built on stilts; when they’ve finished living their useful lives, they can easily be removed.

 Above: A porthole window in one of the cabin bathrooms offers its own unique view.
 The hotel spa sits so close to the gorge that guests are meant to “feel” the spray from the river during treatments.

-Above: All view rooms, like the hotel sauna above, are intended to give the impression of being inside a camera.
+Above: All view rooms, such as the hotel sauna, are intended to give the impression of being inside a camera.

 Above: Occasional walls of bold color break concrete monotony in the spa.
 There are no curtains in the stark bedrooms and the natural light is bright in summer months.
 The hotel owners considered adding drapes, but guests urged them not to, saying that waking in the cabins is like waking outdoors.

 Above: Bathrooms are among the few rooms with color.
 The cabins were first planned without bathrooms or showers to emphasize simplicity in nature, but in the end a few modern comforts were added.

 Above: Walking into a cabin is meant to be a dramatic experience, as if nature is rushing in through the massive panoramic windows to greet you.

 Above: The hotel owners didn’t want the architecture to stand in the way of guests’ experience of nature; they in fact want guests to realize that life in Norway has been a struggle for survival.